lordpaulthomas/BAMAZON/README.md

 Description of BAMAZON
 -----------
-BAMAZON is a faux marketplace that useds both **Node.js** and a  **MySQL** database to create, read, update inventory.
+BAMAZON is a faux marketplace that uses both **Node.js** and a  **MySQL** database to create, read, update inventory.
 This app has three javascript files that interact with the database:

 * A Customer file that can make purchases.